MahdiEsrafili/genetic_pso/readme.md

 the genetic_pso contains some comparison between two algorithms. also pso algorithm implemented in Matlab is presented.

+The graph directories contains graph in .fig format which Matlabs native format for saving figures.

 Hope it helps you :)